Deepknowledge-US/DPU-HumanDetection/README.md

         grpc
         logging

-    You only have to place the correct files in client and server machines:
+    You only have to place the correct files in client (DPU in our case) and server machines:

     * Client needs:
         - human_detection_filter.py (You must set the server IP.
 Also check the route to the 'grpc_files' folder)